The Act of Killing: Critical response

 The Act of Killing received widespread acclaim from critics.
-The review aggregator website Rotten Tomatoes reported a 95% approval rating with an average rating of 8.80/10 based on 156 reviews.
+The review aggregator website Rotten Tomatoes reported a 95% approval rating with an average rating of 8.8/10 based on 163 reviews.
 The website's consensus reads, "Raw, terrifying, and painfully difficult to watch, The Act of Killing offers a haunting testament to the edifying, confrontational power of documentary cinema."
-On Metacritic, the film holds an average score of 91 out of 100, based on 33 reviews, indicating "universal acclaim."
+On Metacritic, the film holds an average score of 92 out of 100, based on 34 reviews, indicating "universal acclaim".

-Nick Schager of The Village Voice called it a "masterpiece."
+Nick Schager of The Village Voice called it a "masterpiece".
 Pulitzer Prize-winning journalist Chris Hedges called the film "an important exploration of the complex psychology of mass murderers" and wrote that "it is not the demonized, easily digestible caricature of a mass murderer that most disturbs us.
 It is the human being."
 Award-winning filmmaker Ruhi Hamid said: "It is the most extraordinary film I have ever seen.
 It actually turns around what we think of as documentaries. ...an extraordinary record of a horrendous part of Indonesian history."

+Nick Fraser called The Act of Killing a "snuff film," rebuking it and urging others not to give the film an Oscar.
+He goes on to express his strong dislike for the "moral premise" of the documentary asking, "How badly do we want to hear from these people, after all?
+Wouldn't it be better if we were told something about the individuals whose lives they took?"

-In some quarters Oppenheimer has been accused of treating his subjects in bad faith.
+In some quarters, Oppenheimer has been accused of treating his subjects in bad faith.
 As far as their goal at the beginning was to glorify mass murder, Oppenheimer responds that could never have been his goal, therefore that side of them may have been betrayed.
 In an interview with The Village Voice, Oppenheimer said: "When I was entrusted by this community of survivors to film these justifications, to film these boastings, I was trying to expose and interrogate the nature of impunity.
 Boasting about killing was the right material to do that with because it is a symptom of impunity."

 Australian National University Professor of Asian History and Politics Robert Cribb stated that the film lacks historical context.
 In reply, Oppenheimer said that "the film is essentially not about what happened in 1965, but rather about a regime in which genocide has, paradoxically, been effaced [yet] celebrated – in order to keep the survivors terrified, the public brainwashed, and the perpetrators able to live with themselves...
 It never pretends to be an exhaustive account of the events of 1965.
 It seeks to understand the impact of the killing and terror today, on individuals and institutions."